-Unless you’re a big fan of Launchpad, you’d agree when we say that Dock is the center of navigation in macOS.
-It’s the first place you go to after starting up the Mac, you know.
+The Dock is the center point of navigation on macOS.
+It’s the first place you go to after starting up the Mac.
 But, this does not mean that the Dock is perfect.
-Despite Apple’s continuous upgrades to the feature, there are a few downsides that may bother you.
-It’s exactly the point why we have sought some of the best Mac Dock customize app.
+Despite Apple’s continuous upgrades, there are a few things that you can’t do such as removing native apps, stretching the Dock to the sides, etc. That’s why I have made the list of the best Mac Dock customization apps.
+Let’s begin.

-DockShelf is one of the earliest dock replacements for Mac.
-It claims to let you create multiple docks when one is not enough.
+DockShelf lets you create multiple docks when one is not enough.
 In many ways, that’s true too.
 You can have multiple sub-docks to keep things better organized and easy to access in the long run.

 - Basic and Intuitive

 - Supports multiple docks